openshift-knative/serverless-operator/README.md

 make sure the `DOCKER_REPO_OVERRIDE` environment variable is set to a docker repository you can push to, for example `docker.io/markusthoemmes`.
 You might need to run `docker login` to be able to push images.
-Now run `make publish-images` and all images in this repository will now be built and pushed to your docker repository.
+Now run `make images` and all images in this repository will now be built and pushed to your docker repository.

 ### Installing the system/running tests

-Use the appropriate make targets or scripts in `hack`.
-The system can be installed via [`hack/install.sh`](hack/install.sh) and the entire test-suite can be run using `make test-e2e`.
+Use the appropriate make targets or scripts in `hack`:

+- `make dev`: Deploys the servleress-operator without deploying Knative Serving.
+- `make install`: Scales the cluster appropriately, deploys serverless-operator and Knative Serving.
+- `make test-e2e`: Scales, installs and runs all tests.

+**Note:** Don't forget you can chain `make` targets. `make images dev` is handy for example.

 ## Operator Framework